Albrecht De Vriendt: Life

-After a brief return to Ghent Albrecht moved to Brussels where he settled down.
-Here he married in 1880 Laure Fiévé.
+After a brief return to Ghent, Albrecht moved to Brussels, where he settled down.
+Here, he married in 1880 Laure Fiévé.
 The couple had five children.
-With his brother Juliaan he made a number of journeys.
-In 1869 they visited Germany.
-In 1880 Albrecht traveled to Italy.
-That same year the brothers journeyed through Egypt and Palestine.
-Numerous studies, watercolors and pastel drawings of all kinds and sizes, as well as a faithfully executed and a jointly executed panorama, entitled The Death of Christ, were the fruits of this journey.
+With his brother Juliaan, he made a number of journeys.
+In 1869, they visited Germany.
+In 1880, Albrecht travelled to Italy.
+That same year, the brothers journeyed through Egypt and Palestine.
+Numerous studies, watercolours, and pastel drawings of all kinds and sizes, as well as a faithfully executed and a jointly executed panorama, entitled The Death of Christ, were the fruits of this journey.

-In the meantime Albrecht's artistic reputation grew.
+In the meantime, Albrecht's artistic reputation grew.
 The artist was a member of various academies and societies.
-He also received several honors.
-His works were acquired by museums in Belgium and abroad including the In 1894 he was made a commander of the Order of Leopold, great officer of the Order of Isabella the Catholic and commander of the Order of Merit of Saint Michael.
-Albrecht was also appointed member of the provincial commission of the Royal Commission of Monuments and in that position he advised on public artistic projects.
+He also received several honours.
+His works were acquired by museums in Belgium and abroad.
+In 1894, he was made a commander of the Order of Leopold, a great officer of the Order of Isabella the Catholic and commander of the Order of Merit of Saint Michael.
+Albrecht was also appointed a member of the provincial commission of the Royal Commission of Monuments, and in that position, he advised on public artistic projects.
 The brothers Albrecht and Juliaan shared a house in which they both had a studio.
 This physical closeness likely explains the stylistic similarity between the work of the two brothers.